bhavika-podduturi/employee-system/README.md

 * Visual Studio Code

 ## Data Source and Cleaning
 The data was sourced from Kaggle, containing 1020 records and 12 columns.
+The cleaning included checking for and deleting any duplicate records, standardizing formats, handling missing and invalud values (e.g. 'N/A' -> 'NULL'), splitting combined columns for clarity and cases, calculating employee tenure in a new column, and applying cost of labor differentials based on region in a new column.
+The final results can be viewed in the Final_Employee_Bonus csv.

 ## Needs of this project
 * HRIS analysts managing messy employee databases